 - Spectrum is available to all ISU students who are eligible to live in on-campus housing.
 If you are interested in living in Spectrum please complete the web form available at

-- Located in Maple Hall, Spectrum is a housing community for students interested in building an intentional, inclusive community for lesbian, gay, bisexual, transgender, queer, questioning, asexual, and ally (LGBTQIA+) people.
+- Located in Martin Hall, Spectrum is a housing community for students interested in building an intentional, inclusive community for lesbian, gay, bisexual, transgender, queer, questioning, asexual, and ally (LGBTQIA+) people.
 The floor has a mix of single and double rooms, restrooms that have complete privacy in the toilet and shower stalls, a house den and a dedicated Community Advisor.
 It is also a short walking distance from the new Center for LGBTQIA+ Student Success, now located in the Memorial Union.

 Spectrum residents will have the opportunity to be involved in the LGBTQIA+ community at Iowa State as part of a group and learn more about their own identity and the identities and experiences of others in the LGBTQIA+ community.
 Potential activities Spectrum residents may participate in include: